-In result, I became physically ill from trying to make it work the way I did.
+As a result, I became physically ill from trying to make it work the way I did.
 It all culminated in a trip to the emergency room to realize how far I had strayed from God.

 So what happened next?
-I submitted fully to God’s will, asking Him what He wanted me to do.
+I fully submitted to God’s will, asking Him what He wanted me to do.

 And what happened next would surprise you!
 He kept that leadership position open for me, but with one condition: to do things His way instead of my way.

 To, at all times, cast my cares upon Him through praying continually.
 And to seek His face by studying His Word every day.